All Episodes

 The problem is we diminish the achievements of the people that we are objectifying on the basis of their gender or their race.

-Uh you know, Americans of all creeds, sizes, shapes, colors, religions, donated for tsunami relief as well.
+You know, Americans of all creeds, sizes, shapes, colors, religions donated for tsunami relief as well.

-The left out there to defend uh illegal immigration by arguing, among other things, that these people only want to come here to work, and they only want to come here to better themselves.
+The left out there did defend illegal immigration by arguing, among other things, that these people only want to come here to work and they only want to come here to better themselves.

 And yet, when they do, they act like there's something unique about their success related to race.

-On the one hand, the left will totally defend illegal immigration on the big well, I these people are coming to my country and they're trying to improve themselves.
+On the one hand, the left will totally defend illegal immigration and they'll be, well, these people are coming to my country and they're trying to improve themselves.

-The same thing here with Lovey Smith and Tony Dungey.
+The same thing here with Lovey Smith and Tony Dungy.

-I, you know, I was I was reading something uh last night before retiring to my comfortable select comfort sleep number bed, sleep number number 75.
+I was reading something last night before retiring to my comfortable select comfort sleep number bed, sleep number 75.

-And it was a story I forget where it was, is one of the sports websites about, well, now we've uh Mike Tomlin's been hired, a head coach of the Pittsburgh Steelers.
+And it was a story, I forget where it was, is one of the sports websites about, well, now we've Mike Tomlin's been hired, a head coach of the Pittsburgh Steelers.

 So we've got four head coaches in the National Football League out of 32 teams.

-We it's a great start here with Dungey and Lovey Smith as opposing coaches in the Super Bowl.
+It's a great start here with Dungy and Lovey Smith as opposing coaches in the Super Bowl.

 But we've got a long way to go.